deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 # Part 5.
 Secure Password Hashing

-Refer back to the benchmark command that you ran in a separate window for Part 3 step 7 (`hashcast -b`).
+~~Refer back to the benchmark command that you ran in a separate window for Part 3 step 7 (`hashcast -b`).~~

+Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
+(Running benchmark on your own machines is breaking on `scrypt` for some reason.)

 **Question:** How much slower is Hashcat in cracking bcrypt hashes compared to SHA1 hashes?